amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 The NGINX Ingress Operator is a version of NGINX packaged for deployment via OpenShift's OperatorHub.
 Instead of having to edit NGINX configuration files by hand, NGINX Ingress supports declarative configuration via Kubernetes Ingress objects.
-Those Ingress objects can reference certificates stored as Kubernetes secrets.
+Those Ingress objects can reference certificates stored as [TLS secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) in Kubernetes.
 On its own, NGINX Ingress is unable to create certificates or renew them before they expire.
 That's where cert-manager and Let's Encrypt come in.